JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/construction.md

 sqrt(x)
 ```

-The negative part of `x` is discarded before evaluating the $\sqrt$ function since its domain is $[0, \infty)$.
+The negative part of `x` is discarded before evaluating the ``\sqrt`` function since its domain is ``[0, \infty)``.
 The process of discarding parts of an interval that are not in the domain of a function is called *loose evaluation*.
 This event has been recorded by degrading the decoration of the resulting interval to `trv`, indicating that nothing is known about the relationship between `x` and `sqrt(x)`.

 In this case, we know why the decoration was reduced to `trv`.
 Generally, if this were just a single step in a longer calculation, a resulting decoration `trv` shows only that something like this occured at some step.